 People keep asking: Who wants to destroy America?
 The question assumes someone planned this decline.
-But here's the truth: Nobody planned it.
-What we're seeing is the result of short-term thinking, competing interests, and impossible choices that can't be solved.
+But here’s the truth: nobody planned it.
+What we’re watching is the result of short-term thinking, competing interests, and tradeoffs no coalition wants to make.

 The Question Everyone's Asking